guildai/guildai/guild/tests/copy-sourcecode.md

 skip-windows: yes

-# Copying source
+# Copying source code

-Source code is copied for each run according to the model `snapshot-source` attr.
+Source code is copied for each run according to the model `sourcecode` attr.

-The function that copies the source is `op_util.copy_source`.
-For our tests however, we'll use the private version `copy_source`, which provides an interface suitable for testing.
+The function that copies the source is `op_util.copy_sourcecode`.
+For our tests however, we'll use the private version `copy_sourcecode`, which provides an interface suitable for testing.

-    >>> from guild.op_util import copy_source
+    >>> from guild.op_util import copy_sourcecode

-We'll use the sample project `copy-source` to illustrate the supported copy behavior.
+We'll use the sample project `copy-sourcecode` to illustrate the supported copy behavior.

-    >>> gf = guildfile.from_dir(sample("projects/copy-source"))
+    >>> gf = guildfile.from_dir(sample("projects/copy-sourcecode"))

 The project contains these models: